matejb6/better-angular-setup/README.md

 * Angular Material added with: `ng add @angular/material`
 * ESLint added with: `ng add @angular-eslint/schematics`

+## CI setup
+CI is run by GitHub Actions.
+See `.github/workflows/main.yml` for further details.

 ## Setup
 * In project root run `npm install` to install deps
 * Script `prepare` should run with `npm install` to install husky, if not, run `npm run prepare`